 The pandemic has devastated businesses across a wide range of industries.
-According to the National Restaurant Association, 1 in 6 restaurants closed their doors in the first six months alone.
+According to the National Restaurant Association, 17% of restaurants — more than 110,000 establishments — closed permanently or long-term due to the pandemic.
 For others, remaining open is a daily struggle.

 Katherine Lynch, Senior Manager at Kiva, a nonprofit organization that provides loans to underserved entrepreneurs, pointed out that the ability to weather an unforeseen disaster depends on capital.
 "There are barriers to accessing capital that are more pronounced for entrepreneurs of color," she noted.
 "Those that have access to loans and capital will survive, and those that don't are going to have a hard time."

-While these inequities are not unique to the industry — there are things we can do, as businesses and individuals, to support Black communities and Black-owned businesses.
+It’s estimated that 40% of Black-owned businesses will not outlast the pandemic—compared to 17% of white-owned businesses.
+While these inequities are not unique to the industry, there are things we can do, as businesses and individuals, to support Black communities and Black-owned businesses.

 Be a customer.